evrythng/scanthng.js/README.md

 If you do have this feature enabled, you can activate image recognition for any Product through the dashboard by clicking on "Setup image recognition" on the Product page.

-##Adding scanthng.js to your webapp
+##Adding scanthng.js to your web app

+###Dependencies

+`scanthng.js` is a module of [evrythng.js](https://github.com/evrythng/evrythng-js-sdk), our main Javascript SDK so you'll need to import that first.

+###Adding link to script

-To add **scanthng.js** to your site, you can just use our CDN to serve the file by using a script tag like this:
+To add `scanthng.js` to your site, you can just use our CDN to serve the file by using a script tag like this:

     <script src='//d10ka0m22z5ju5.cloudfront.net/toolkit/scanthng/scanthng-2.0.js'></script>

-If you like living on the bleeding edge, you can also use

-    <script src='//d10ka0m22z5ju5.cloudfront.net/toolkit/scanthng/scanthng.js'></script>

-Which also refers to the latest released version.
-Be aware that we may introduce backwards incompatible changes into the library now and then so using this version could break your code.

-##Dependencies

-**scanthng.js** is a module of [evrythng.js](https://github.com/evrythng/evrythng-js-sdk), our main Javascript SDK so you'll need to import it as well.
+**Note**: For scanthing.js to work, you must load evrythng.js first.

 ##Basic usage
 Triggering an identification action is a two-step process.
-First of all, we instanciate an App with evrythng.js like this:
+First of all, we instanciate an App with `evrythng.js` like this:

     var app = new EVT.App(APP-KEY-HERE);